nickjwhite/diogenes/README.md

-Diogenes is a tool for searching, browsing and reading the databases of ancient texts, primarily in Latin and Greek, that are published by the Thesaurus Linguae Graecae and the Packard Humanities Institute.
+Diogenes is a tool for searching, browsing and reading the databases of ancient texts, primarily in Latin and Greek, that are published by the Packard Humanities Institute and the Thesaurus Linguae Graecae.

-The information here is only for people who want to delve into the technical details of Diogenes and build it for themselves.
-If you just want to install and run the program, ignore all this and go to the Diogenes webpage instead:
+If you just want to install and run the program, go to the Diogenes webpage, and download a pre-packaged version for your operating system from there:

 https://d.iogen.es/d

+The detailed technical information contained here is only for people who want to look at the source code of Diogenes and build it for themselves.

 Building
 --------

+I would prefer not to have Diogenes packaged as part of a larger (e.g. Linux) free software distribution.

-I would prefer users who are not building the application themselves to download the installer from the Diogenes website rather than for it to be provided to them as part of a larger distribution.
-This is just because I use the download statistics to help justify spending part of my publicly funded time on this project.
+users who are not building the application themselves to download the installer from the Diogenes website rather than for it to be provided to them as .
+This is because I use the download statistics to help justify spending part of my publicly funded time on this project.